‘Cheer’ Star Gabi Butler Shows Off Incredible Physique In Mint Green Bikini While Holding A Macaw

 “I’m really loving the bandana!!” a third one chimed in, topping the reply with a red heart emoji.

-“Caption,” another one added, trailing the comment with a laughing-crying emoji.
+“Caption,” another person added, trailing the comment with a laughing-crying emoji.

-This isn’t the first time Butler showed off her bikini bod to her fans.
+This isn’t the first time Butler flaunted her bikini body to her fans on social media.
 As The Inquisitr has previously written, she recently posted another photo of herself clad in a two-piece.
-Butler posed in front of a dark blue BMW as she rocked a neon green swimsuit with a top that featured thick shoulder straps and a silver ring detail in the center of the bust.
+The Cheer star posed in front of a dark blue BMW as she rocked a neon green swimsuit with a top that featured thick shoulder straps and a silver ring detail in the center of the bust.
 Her bottoms had a mid-rise waist that showed off her washboard abs.